Places To Stay Near The Giants Causeway

 Just a short trip down the road from the Giants Causeway hotel is one of the most well-known hotels in Northern Ireland.
 The Bushmills Inn is a historic building which has been updated into an upmarket boutique hotel.
 The current owners have created rooms that retain their original features from its days as coaching inn in the 17th century.

 The name Bushmills may well precede it, thanks to the town’s well-known Bushmills whiskey distillery, just a short walk up the road.
-Try a tipple at the classy wood-panelled bar of the Bushmills Inn, Rooms range from a hayloft snug double room to larger rooms with four-poster beds.
+Try a tipple at the classy wood-panelled bar of the Inn, Rooms range from a hayloft snug double room to larger rooms with four-poster beds.
 The inn even has its cinema.

 Blackrock House, Portrush